PurpleHippoDesign/genesis-menu-overlay/readme.txt

 This plugin allows you to create a full screen overlay for your primary navigation.

+You will need to remove any other mobile menu scripts that may be part of your theme.

 The plugin is based on the <a href="http://tympanus.net/Development/FullscreenOverlayStyles/">Fullscreen Overlay Styles & Effects</a> code by Codrops.